 Spicy Beef Tacos

-- 8 small corn tortilla(s), lightly toasted just before serving if desired*
+8 small, lightly toasted just before serving if desired*

 - Coat a large skillet with cooking spray; heat over medium-high heat.
 Add garlic; cook, stirring, until fragrant, about 30 seconds to 1 minute.
 Add beef; cook until browned, breaking up meat as it cooks, about 5 to 6 minutes.
 Add cumin, coriander, salt and diced tomatoes; cook, stirring occasionally, until liquid is almost absorbed, about 5 to 6 minutes.

 - Place tortillas on a flat surface.
 Top each with about 1/4 cup beef, 1/4 cup lettuce, 1 tablespoon cheese and 2 teaspoons salsa.
 Fold tortillas in half and serve.
 Yields 2 tacos per serving.